Contact your legislators and ask them to support the Indigenous Legislative Agenda!

-To make the process quicker and easier, we have developed this letter template, which includes email addresses for Committee members.
-Please add your own words (original letters have the most impact), and share a personal anecdote about your unique perspective as an Italian American.
+Please use this form to email your state legislators and urge them to co-sponsor these five bills.
+It’s quick and easy!
+Please add your own words (original letters have the most impact) and share an anecdote about your unique perspective as an Italian American.

 Sign Our Statement